WATCH THIS 1ST !!!!!!! SA-Ma-EL, The Guardian Angel of ROME

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-"this is a PREVIEW TO--- SA-Ma-EL, The Guardian Angel of ROME and Catholicism ?
+This is a PREVIEW TO--- SA-Ma-EL, The Guardian Angel of ROME and Catholicism ?
 WAKEUP WORLD !!
 The FIRE IS COMING..
-LOOK UP!"
-(From Jonathan's original description)
+LOOK UP!

 BitChute: https://www.bitchute.com/channel/LFx0p7JkTS4D/